-Demography has two faculty positions (professor and university lecturer) in the University of Helsinki and currently around 10 researchers (research assistants, doctoral students and post-doctoral researchers) are employed by external funding from the Academy of Finland, the European Union, Finnish government and several private foundations in the Population Research Unit.
-Our research is published in flagship scientific journals such as Science, The Lancet, Proceedings of the Royal Society B. Biological Sciences, and leading journals of demography and sociology of health (e.g. Demography and Social Science and Medicine), epidemiology (e.g. International Journal of Epidemiology and American Journal of Epidemiology), as well as other fields of science (e.g. Addiction and American Journal of Clinical Nutrition).
+Demography has three faculty positions (two professors and a university lecturer) at the University of Helsinki and currently around 10 researchers are employed at the Population Research Unit by external funding from the Academy of Finland, the European Union, Finnish government, and several private research foundations.
+Our research is published in flagship scientific journals such as Science, The Lancet, Proceedings of the Royal Society B. Biological Sciences, and leading journals of demography and sociology of health (e.g. Demography and Social Science and Medicine), epidemiology (e.g. International Journal of Epidemiology and American Journal of Epidemiology), as well as other fields of science (e.g. Addiction, Criminology, and American Journal of Clinical Nutrition).

-A particular long-term aim of the team is to provide novel evidence on the factors influencing current trends and causes of social differences in health and well-being in the Finnish society and globally.
-Social differentials in health and well-being are driven by a range of more distal socio-structural processes such as educational and labour market processes, income distribution, regional contexts and long-term social transformations such as population ageing and family change, and more proximate individual-level factors, such as individual characteristics, behaviours and psychosocial circumstances.
+A particular long-term aim of our research is to provide novel evidence on the factors influencing current trends and causes of social differences in health and well-being.
+Such disparities are driven by a range of more distal socio-structural factors such as educational and labour market processes, income distribution, regional contexts, and long-term social transformations such as population ageing and family change, and more proximate individual-level factors, such as individual characteristics, behaviours, and psychosocial circumstances.

-The team has developed multidimensional causal frameworks for the study of the social determinants of health and used quasi-experimental and natural experimental study designs to quantify the effects of policies (alcohol tax changes), societal shocks (mass unemployment) or life-events (retirement) to make stronger causal inferences.
-Further, we have intensively used family designs allowing us to disentangle the effects of social and genetic family background from the causal effects of social and other exposures to health.
-The latest developments include analyzing how measured genetic polymorphisms interact with psychosocial factors when predicting obesity and cardio-vascular mortality.
-These different types of analyses contribute to our theoretical understanding of social determinants of health in pinpointing the relative importance of various causal factors and causal pathways leading to adverse and beneficial outcomes in health and well-being.
+The team has developed multidimensional causal frameworks for the study of social determinants of health and used natural experiment and quasi-experimental study designs to quantify the effects of policies (alcohol tax changes), societal shocks (mass unemployment) or life-events (retirement) to make stronger causal inferences.
+Further, we have used family designs to disentangle the effects of social and genetic family background from the causal effects of social factors and other risk exposures to health.
+The latest developments include analysing how measured genetic polymorphisms interact with psychosocial factors when predicting obesity and cardio-vascular mortality.
+These different types of analyses contribute to our theoretical understanding of social determinants of health in pinpointing the relative importance of various causal factors and pathways leading to adverse or beneficial outcomes in health and well-being.
 International collaboration has also allowed us to analyse these processes in a wider context.
 Comparing Finland, Japan and the UK, for example, has allowed us to analyse socio-economic differences in health in three very different wealthy societies, and our collaborative twin study covering data from altogether 23 countries to analyse how societies modify the effect of genetic and environmental factors on obesity, other key human anthropometric measures, and their associations with socio-economic factors.

-Research collaboration – both national and international – and researcher mobility are key factors in maintaining and developing the quality of research and doctoral training.
-The research unit has a wide international research network and a large part of research is carried out and published in international collaborations with leading scholars.
-In the period 2012−2017, the Unit’s researchers published with foreign academics from more than 20 countries working in more than 40 research groups, and collaborated with other Finnish universities and national research centres.
-Some of the most important international partnerships include University College London, London School of Economics, Erasmus Medical Centre, University of Pennsylvania, Harvard School of Public Health, University of Toyama, Osaka City University, Stockholm University, Karolinska Institutet, Oslo University College and University of Copenhagen, and Max Planck Institute for Demographic Research in Rostock.
-The members of the Unit have made both long- and short-term research visits in foreign universities mentioned above and the principal investigators have also hosted several international guest researchers and seminars.
-The principal investigators of the unit have also supervised and examined several doctoral dissertations in foreign universities.
+Research collaboration – both national and international – and researcher mobility are key factors in developing and maintaining the quality of research and doctoral training.
+The PRU has a wide international research network and a large part of our research is carried out and published in international collaborations with leading scholars.
+In the period 2012−2017, we published with foreign academics from more than 20 countries working in more than 40 research groups.
+Some of the most important international partnerships include University College London, London School of Economics, Erasmus Medical Centre, University of Pennsylvania, Harvard School of Public Health, University of Toyama, Osaka City University, Stockholm University, Karolinska Institutet, Oslo University College, University of Copenhagen, and Max Planck Institute for Demographic Research in Rostock.
+Our researchers have made both long- and short-term research visits to the universities mentioned above and the Population Research Unit has also hosted several international guest researchers and seminars.
+PRU members have also supervised and examined several doctoral dissertations in foreign universities.

-We foster societal interaction e.g. by working closely with the Ministry of Health and Social Affairs, the National Institute for Health and Welfare (THL), the Finnish Institute of Occupational Health, Statistics Finland, the Finnish Centre for Pensions, the Research Institute of the Finnish Economy (ETLA) and the Social Insurance Institution (Kela).
+We foster societal interaction by collaborating with the Finnish Ministry of Health and Social Affairs, the National Institute for Health and Welfare (THL), the Finnish Institute of Occupational Health (TTL), Statistics Finland, the Finnish Centre for Pensions (ETK), the Research Institute of the Finnish Economy (ETLA) and the Social Insurance Institution (Kela).
 Although the majority of our research is published in international scientific journals, our researchers have also actively published in Finnish-language journals and books with a broader readership.
-The results published in scientific journals are also disseminated through press releases and social media, and our researchers are frequently approached by the media for interview.
-Our research has also received international media coverage.
+The results published in scientific journals are also disseminated through press releases and social media, and our researchers are frequently approached by the media, with key results receiving also international media coverage.